w33tmaricich/status-term/README.md

 ### Supported Features

-None so far...
+- Show pretty bar graphs of whatever metrics please you!
+- Display the weather in the zipcode of your choosing!

 ### Features in Development

-- Creating a dynamic paneling system to display information.
+- Graphics for the weather widget!

 ### Proposed Features

-- Displaying the current date and time.
-- Displaying the current weather in your area.
+- Display system information.
 - Displaying your git commits on a particular project.
-- Displaying everyones commits on a particular porject(single branch).
+- Displaying everyones commits on a particular project(single branch).
 - Displaying RSS feeds.
-- Something cute.
+- ?
+Something cute.
-- Something geeky.
+- ?
+Header bar.

 ## Installation